luispuerto/luispuerto-net/README.md

 - [jQuery throttle / debounce][JqueryThrottle/Debounce] - Allows you to rate-limit your functions in multiple useful ways.
 - [Lunr][] - In site search engine
 - [Bigfootjs][] - A better way to handle footnotes.

+## How to use?

+You can get a full and compressive documentation if you hit the [official Minimal Mistakes documentation][mmistakes-docs].
+In this section thought I'll try to summarize mainly how to write post in the blog, how to do some updates, how to use some of the changes I've introduced, like more utility classes and so.

 ## Contributing